-- All applicants for admission to Seminole State College are required to establish a residency status prior to the start of the first term of enrollment.
-Failure to submit the required documentation or not completing the form in full will result in the applicant being classified as an out-of-state student for tuition purposes
+- All applicants for admission to Seminole State College are required to establish a residency status prior to the start of the first session of enrollment.
+Failure to submit the required documentation or not completing the form in full will result in the applicant being classified as an out-of-state student for tuition purposes.

-- To qualify as a Florida resident for tuition purposes, an applicant or claimant must be either a U.S. citizen, a permanent Foreign National, or legal Foreign National authorized by the United States Citizenship and Immigration Services (USCIS), and maintained legal residence in Florida for at least 12 consecutive months immediately prior to their initial enrollment (the first day of classes) at an institution of higher education.
+- To qualify as a Florida resident for tuition purposes, an applicant or claimant (1) must be either a U.S. citizen, a permanent Foreign National, or legal Foreign National authorized by the United States Citizenship and Immigration Services (USCIS); and (2) must have maintained legal residence in Florida for at least 12 consecutive months immediately prior to his or her initial enrollment, i.e. his or her first day of class(es), at an institution of higher education.

 - Legal residence in Florida is established when legal ties to the state are made.
 Therefore, the applicant must provide evidence which proves that they or their claimant meets the legal requirements to qualify as a Florida resident for tuition purposes.

 - Living or attending school in Florida will not, in itself, establish residency.
 An applicant who depends on out-of-state parents for support is presumed to be a legal resident of the same state as his or her parents or claimant.
 Applicants are classified as dependent or independent for tuition purposes based on United States Internal Revenue Service Income Tax Codes.